apache/causeway-site/content/reference/services/xmlsnapshot-service.md

 ### Including other Elements

 The contents of the snapshot can be adjusted by including "paths" to other references or collections.
+To do this, the builder is used.
+We start by obtaining a builder:

+    XmlSnapshot.Builder builder = xmlsnapshotService.builderFor(customer);

-For example, suppose that we want the snapshot to also include details of the customer's address, where `address` in this case is a reference property to an instance of the `Address` class.
-We can "walk-the-graph" by including these references within the snapshot:
+Suppose now that we want the snapshot to also include details of the customer's address, where `address` in this case is a reference property to an instance of the `Address` class.
+We can "walk-the-graph" by including these references within the builder.

+    builder.includePath("address");

+We could then go further and include details of every order in the customer's `orders` collection, and details of every product of every order:

+    builder.includePath("orders/product");

+When all paths are included, then the builder can build the snapshot:

-    XmlSnapshot snapshot = xmlsnapshotService.snapshotFor(customer);
+    XmlSnapshot snapshot = builder.build();
-    ...
-    snapshot.include("address");
-    ...
     Element customerAsXml = snapshot.getXmlElement();

-Or, we could go further and include details of every order in the customer's `orders` collection, and details of every product of every order:

-    ...
-    snapshot.include("orders/product"); // (2)
-    ...
+All of this can be strung together in a fluent API:

+    Element customerAsXml = xmlsnapshotService.builderFor(customer)
+                            .includePath("address")
+                            .includePath("orders/product")
+                            .build()
+                            .getXmlElement();

 > As you might imagine, the resultant XML document can get quite large very quickly with only a few "include"s.

-### Using the Builder (fluent API)

-An alternative way to build customized snapshots is to use the builder (fluent) API:

-    XmlSnapshot.Builder builder = xmlsnapshotService.builderFor(customer)
-                                  .includePath("address")
-                                  .includePath("orders/product");
-    Element customerAsXml = builder.build().getXmlElement();

-#### Generating an XML Snapshot

-The `XmlSnapshot` can be created either directly or using a builder.

-#### Basic Usage

-In order to use the `XmlSnapshot`, the domain object must implement `org.apache.isis.applib.snapshot.Snapshottable`.
-This is just a marker interface.

-#### Including other Elements
+#### Automatically including other elements

-It's also possible to instruct the `XmlSnapshot` to "walk" the object graph and include other information within the generated XML.

-For example:

-    XmlSnapshot snapshot = new XmlSnapshot(customer);
-    snapshot.include("placeOfBirth");   // (1)
-    snapshot.include("orders/product"); // (2)
-    Element customerAsXml = snapshot.getXmlElement();

-In (1), we indicate that we want to also navigate to another domain object represented by simple reference `"placeOfBirth"`; in (2), we indicate that we want to navigate the `"orders"` collection (presumably of `Order`s) and for each referenced `Order`, to navigate in turn its `"product"` reference (presumably to a `Product` class).

-Note that `XmlSnapshot` is mutable, in that calls to its `getXmlElement()` may return different XML structures based on whether additional paths have been `include()`d, or whether the state of the domain objects themselves have changed.

-#### Using the Fluent API

-An `XmlSnapshot` can also be constructed using an alternative "fluent" API:

-    XmlSnapshot snapshot =
-         XmlSnapshot.create(customer)
-                    .includePath("placeOfBirth")
-                    .include("orders/product")
-                    .build();
-    Element customerAsXml = snapshot.getXmlElement();

-#### The SnapshottableWithInclusions interface

-As already mentioned, in order to be snapshotted a domain object must implement the `Snapshottable` interface.
-This is just a marker interface, so implementing it is trivial.

-Alternatively, the domain object can choose to implement the sub-interface, `SnapshottableWithInclusions`.
-This moves the responsibility for determining what is included within the snapshot from the caller to the snapshottable object itself:
+If the domain object being snapshotted implements the `SnapshottableWithInclusions` interace, then this moves the responsibility for determining what is included within the snapshot from the caller to the snapshottable object itself:

     public interface SnapshottableWithInclusions extends Snapshottable {